BLOG

 First & Foremost, Protect Your Safety & Your Children’s Safety

-The most important thing when dealing with domestic violence in a divorce case is to protect the safety of yourself and any children you may have.
 In 2009, the University of Arizona cross-referenced divorcing couples in Pima County, Arizona, with domestic violence call logs from the Tucson Police Department and the Pima County Sheriff’s Department.
 The study found that, for those divorcing with a history of domestic violence, the pattern of abuse accelerated in the first three to 12 months following separation.
-You may be at a greater risk of violence or some other escalation of the abuse once you file for divorce.
-Some things to keep in mind regarding your personal safety include:- Create a safety plan for yourself and your children, using this brochure from the National Domestic Violence Hotline.

 - Prepare a safety packing list or go-bag for yourself and your children that includes, at minimum: important documents (birth certificates, driver’s licenses, court records, money); keys to your home, car, and any safe deposit boxes; a cell phone; and medications.
 Find a more complete list from the Department of Health and Human Services.